 Have you seen the internet meme floating around that reads, “Co-sleepers do it in the kitchen!”?
 Well, it's true.
 Or in the bathroom, shower, on the couch, down the hall, etc. You get creative.
 (I personally would resent being in a relationship where sex strictly had to take place in the bedroom or on a bed.
 How boring, right?)

 Now that we have gone over some myths, let's go over some do’s and don’ts of bedsharing.

 The Don’ts of Bedsharing:

 Mothers have been bedsharing for thousands of years, all over the world.
 It is an instinctive, primitive parenting technique.
-I hope someday the negative perception of bedsharing will change and it will be socially normal and accepted.
-The links provided are a few of my sources, though most all of this information I have committed to memory.
-Happy and safe Bedsharing everyone!
+I hope someday the negative perception of bedsharing in the U.S. will change and it will be socially normal and accepted once again.
+The links provided are a few of my sources and more reading material if you're interested.

 How do you sleep?
 Do you cosleep?
 Bedshare?
 Let me know below!

 I'm Kelly!
 As far as credentials go I am a Certified Lactation Counselor (CLC), Certified Lactation Educator (CLE), HUG trained, breastfeeding counselor, a mother of 4 beautiful kids, and advocate for families.
 My personal experience with breastfeeding fueled my passion, and generated my mission.
 I founded Successful Breastfeeding because I saw a need for a better, more thorough, and individualized support for breastfeeding moms- especially working breastfeeding moms!
 I provide an approach to breastfeeding support that you won't find anywhere else!
 Breastfeeding is not one size fits all, and breastfeeding support should not be either!Write something about yourself.
 No need to be fancy, just an overview.